-The global demand for Emergency Medical Service (EMS) System Market is presumed to reach the valuation of nearly USD XX MN by 2026 from USD XX MN in 2019 with a CAGR of XX% under the study period of 2020 - 2026.
+The global demand for Emergency Medical Service (EMS) System Market is presumed to reach the valuation of nearly USD XX MN by 2028 from USD XX MN in 2021 with a CAGR of XX% during the period of 2022-2028.

 Emergency medical service system is comphrensive system that provides the arrangements of personnel, equipment, and facilities for the effective, coordinated, controlled, and timely delivery of health care services to victims or patients of sudden illness or injury.
 Service aims to either provide treatment to those in need of urgent medical care, to satisfactorily treat the sickness, or arrange for timely removal of the patient to the next point of definitive care.
 The organizational structure of EMS and who provides and finances the services vary significantly from community to community: providing urgent pre-hospital treatment and stabilization for severe illness and injuries and transport to definitive care to facilitating first aid.

 The growing number of hospitals and increasing funds and investments in service is likely to accelerate the emergency medical service (EMS) system market during the forecast period.
 Across the globe, emergency medical services have developed an extended role with medical emergencies utilizing advanced clinical technology contributing to the overall function of health care systems.
 Time-sensitive illnesses such as cardiac arrest, stroke, sepsis, and obstetric emergencies, and the majority of early deaths from such time-sensitive conditions are significantly contributing to market growth.
 Rising penetration in emerging nations is projected to create opportunities for the emergency medical service (EMS) system market.
 However, lack of trained professionals is projected to pose a challenge to the market.